Breakneck Connector Project Expected to Begin Construction in 2020

 The Breakneck Connector will improve safety, infrastructure, local quality of life, and one of America’s top hiking attractions.

 The partners spearheading creation of the Hudson Highlands Fjord Trail are preparing for commencement of construction on the Breakneck Connector.
 The project will dramatically improve visitor access to Breakneck Ridge from Metro-North and NYS Route 9D.
 It is the first major undertaking by the coalition that has been working for years to plan how best to manage safety and visitation concerns along the portion of Route 9D between Cold Spring and Beacon.
-The project will begin in Spring 2018, assuming construction bids meet the project’s requirements and one is selected.
+Breakneck Ridge Trails are currently open, and temporary trailhead closure is possible in mid-2020 at the earliest, assuming construction bids meet the project’s requirements and one is selected.

 “The Hudson Highlands Fjord Trail effort has always been envisioned as more than just a trail.
 It’s really a comprehensive congestion management initiative to help address critical safety needs and safeguard the quality of life and natural environment in the Hudson Highlands,” notes project manager Amy Kacala, senior community planner with Scenic Hudson, who heads a public-private coalition of 16 volunteer groups, nonprofits, state agencies and municipalities that have collectively advanced the project since 2008.
 Growing concern within the local community, particularly Cold Spring, initiated the project.
 These issues included the safety of pedestrians walking to trailheads along Route 9D; a 55 mph state highway with little to no shoulder; high and growing use of all trails but particularly Breakneck Ridge as social media helped spread word of the hike; and parking congestion along Route 9D, where cars squeeze in ways dangerous to both pedestrians and oncoming traffic.